 Most people fail to achieve early financial independence because they don’t put a realistic plan in place, or they fail to follow the plan, particularly in times of turmoil.
-Raising FIDough is here to help you succeed.
+Below are some resources to help you succeed.

 Learn to Invest in 7 Steps – An Introductory Investment Course – J. David Stein (free course with email registration)

 Principles for successful long-term investing – J.P.
 Morgan

 Portfolio Building Tools For Do It Yourselfers

 Paul Merriman’s Site (free) – This free site is filled many useful investing resources, including model portfolios with specific ETF recommendations for Vanguard, Fidelity, Schwab, and TD Ameritrade.
 It also includes model portfolios with mutual fund recommendations for Vanguard, Fidelity, and T. Rowe Price.
 Here you will also find useful investing e-books, articles, and videos.
 Paul Merriman is “retired” from the investment advisory firm he founded, and he has no difficulty calling BS on much of what goes on in the investment industry.

 Money for the Rest of us Hub (subscription) – As noted in this review of J.D.
 Stein’s Money for the Rest Us, J.D.’s Hub premium service fills a niche between going solo, and paying a financial advisor on an ongoing basis.
 The Hub includes planning tools to help you set your own long-term portfolio allocation, resources to stay up to day, a member’s forum, and bonus “extra” podcast shows.
 J.D. likewise gives solid no-nonsense advice that focuses primarily on investing in asset classes through ETFs.